-An atypical teratoid / rhabdoid tumour (ATRT) is an uncommon WHO Grade IV tumour which in the vast majority of cases occurs in young children less that two years of age.
+Atypical teratoid/rhabdoid tumours (AT/RTs) are an uncommon WHO Grade IV tumour, which in the vast majority of cases occurs in young children less than two years of age.
 It most frequently presents as a posterior fossa mass.

 - may demonstrate heterogeneous enhancement